MileHacker Logo

 Required Documents

-• Valid passport good for six months after your stay, with two blank pages.
+• Valid passport for at least six months beyond your stay, with two blank pages.

 • Recent passport-sized color photographs (check specifications).